We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Hot-melt carpet tape

 - Use the carpet knife to cut a square around the damaged part of the carpet.
-You can use a steel square to help you keep the lines straight if you desire.
+You can use a steel square to help you keep the lines straight if you need to.
 Apply pressure, but not so much that you cut through the underlay.

-- Remove the square of carpet that you cut.
+- Remove the square piece of carpet you cut in the first step.

 - Cut a square of cardboard slightly bigger than the square you just took out of the carpet.
 Then place the cardboard square under the hole.